-- For the 2018 competition, the proposed research activities must use baboons.
-The studies must be designed within the following constraints: - Up to 20 baboons for a study period of up to 12 months with non-invasive or minimally invasive data collection that can been done while animals are group-housed in an outdoor setting (e.g. behavioral assessments, urine, fecal or blood collections) - Up to 12 baboons for a study period of 6 months for a non-terminal study on indoor housed baboons (e.g. studies involving surgeries or extensive sampling requiring routine access) - o Up to 8 baboons for a study period of 6 months for a terminal study - Pilot research funds may not be used to provide support for projects currently or previously funded by other sources.
+- For the 2019 competition, the proposed research activities must use baboons.
+The studies must be designed within the following constraints: - Up to 20 baboons for a study period of up to 12 months with non-invasive or minimally invasive data collection that can been done while animals are group-housed in an outdoor setting (e.g. behavioral assessments, urine, fecal or blood collections) - Up to 12 baboons for a study period of 6 months for a non-terminal study on indoor housed baboons (e.g. studies involving surgeries or extensive sampling requiring routine access) - Up to 8 baboons for a study period of 6 months for a terminal study - Pilot research funds may not be used to provide interim or extended support for extant projects funded by other sources.